-Strategic Objective Sub-objectives Policies Indicators Targets Trigger Proposed action for target not being met DM2, DM3, DM4, DM21, DM29, DM37, DM38, DM39, DM40, DM41, DMCCH1, DMCCH2, DM42, DM30a, DM30b, DM30c,, DM45, DM46, DM53, DM55, DM65 & DM66.
-Number of conservation-related pre-application advice received (DM or specialist heritage advice).
-Number of applications approved for the sensitive retrofitting of energy efficiency measures and/or micro- renewable energy schemes on historic buildings (listed buildings, buildings located in Conservation Areas and NDHAs) Number of applications approved for sensitive micro- renewable schemes approved in the setting of heritage assets Annual increase from April 2018 baseline to April 2020 No increase in heritage at risk following in the installation of measures No increase in heritage at risk following the installation of measures Check progress and ensure on track by December 2019 No increase or drop in the number of heritage related pre- application advice applications received per annum Any increase in buildings at risk as a result of this policy Any increase in buildings at risk as a result of this policy Engage with local agents and architects to promote pre- application advice service.
+Strategic Sub-objectives Policies Indicators Targets Trigger Proposed action for Objective DM2, DM3, DM4, DM21, DM29, DM37, DM38, DM39, DM40, DM41, DMCCH1, DMCCH2, DM42, DM30a, DM30b, DM30c,, DM45, DM46, DM53, DM55, DM65 & DM66.
+Number of conservation-related pre-application advice received (DM or specialist heritage advice) Number of applications approved for the sensitive retrofitting of energy efficiency measures and/or micro- renewable energy schemes on historic buildings (listed buildings, buildings located in Conservation Areas and NDHAs) Number of applications approved for sensitive micro- renewable schemes approved in the setting of heritage assets Annual increase from April 2018 baseline to April 2020 No increase in heritage at risk following in the installation of measures No increase in heritage at risk following the installation of measures Check progress and ensure on track by December 2019 No increase or drop in the number of heritage related pre- application advice applications received per annum Any increase in buildings at risk as a result of this policy Any increase in buildings at risk as a Engage with local agents and architects to promote pre- application advice service.
 Engage with local agents and architects to understand why an impact has occurred.
 Investigate a review of the policy.
-Maintaining and enhancing the character and heritage of the district's settlements Strategic Policies & Land Allocations DPD: SP7, SG4, SG5, SG6, EC5, H3, DOS6, EN1, EN2, EN8 & SC1 Development Management DPD: DM2, DM3, DM4, DM21, DM29, DM37, DM38, DM39, DM40, DM41, DM30, DM44, DM45, DM52, DM54, DM64 & DM65.
-All of the above indicators, and; Condition of Article 4 Direction Areas stable or improving Number of heritage-led regeneration and restoration projects managed by the Council (operating or applied for) or being a stakeholder in.
+Maintaining and enhancing the character and heritage of the district's settlements Strategic Policies & Land Allocations DPD: SP7, SG4, SG5, SG6, EC5, H3, DOS6, EN1, EN2, EN8 & SC1 Development Management DPD: DM2, DM3, DM4, DM21, DM29, DM37, DM38, DM39, DM40, DM41, DM29, DM37, DM30, DM30, DM40, DM41, DMCCH1, DMCCH2, DM30a, DM30b, DM30c, DM44, DM45, DM52, DM54, DM64 & DM65 All of the above indicators, and; Number of applications approved for sensitive retrofitting of energy efficiency measures and/or micro renewables in heritage assets or their settings and in buildings which make a positive contribution to the character and appearance of Conservation Areas Condition of Article 4 Direction Areas stable or improving Number of heritage-led regeneration and restoration projects managed by the Council (operating or applied for) or being a stakeholder in.
 Bi-annual condition survey of Article 4 Direction Areas shows the trend as stable or improving.
-Increase in Council involvement in Regeneration Priority Areas (Policy EC5) Increase in the number of enforcement cases annually relating to Article 4 Directions on an annual basis.
+Increase in Council involvement in Regeneration Priority Areas (Policy EC5) result of this policy Increase in the number of enforcement cases annually relating to Article 4 Directions on an annual basis.
 Condition of Regeneration Priority Areas declines or becomes 'at risk'.
 Further engagement with Enforcement Team to consider proactive enforcement tools available (i.e. S215 Notices, Enforcement Notices); Review the effectiveness of access to information on the requirements for planning permission on the Council's webpage.
-Further engagement with building owners;; Engage with Enforcement Team to consider use of
+Further engagement with building owners;; Engage with Enforcement Team to